Fellows roll call

 There are four screening criteria specified to determine eligibility for nomination together with seven substantive criteria.
 The latter focus on Contributions to Evaluation, essentially in evaluation teaching, research and practice, and on Contributions to the Society, primarily in relation to its aims and operations.
 A nomination should address each of the substantive criteria even if a particular criterion is not seen as a key basis for the nomination.

-Names of proposed recipients will be sought annually from those eligible to submit names:
+Names of proposed recipients are being sought from those eligible to submit names:

 - Current Board Members, Committee Chairs and Regional Representatives.
 Regional representatives are encouraged to seek nominations from the wider membership.